jiajian-xiao/jiajian-xiao.github.io/index.md

 ## About Me

 <img class="profile-picture" src="DSCF3582.jpg">

-I am currently a Scientist II at A-STAR, Singapore.
-My research interests span high-performance computing with a special focus on using heterogeneous hardware (a mix of CPUs, GPUs, FPGAs, etc.) to accelerate agent-based simulations, general agent-based modeling & simulation efforts, smart transportation problems and so on.
+I am currently working as a Level-II Scientist at Agency for Science, Technology and Research (A*STAR) Singapore.
+My research interests span high-performance computing, focusing on deploying applications on heterogeneous hardware, agent-based simulation, and intelligent transportation.
+I am one of the core architects and developers of a microscopic agent-based mobility simulator – CityMoS.
+I have been involved in and led a number of research projects, collaborating with research entities and industrial partners in Singapore, Germany, Austria, and China.

 ## Education